wavemstudios/SafuuX-DeFi-Hackathon/README.md

 Create Web3 frontend for game account status viewing, leader table and game marketplace.

-Create Unreal Engine 5 Plugin to connect directly with the Cosmic Force DeFi Smart Modules.
+Create Unreal Engine 5 Web3 API plugin to connect directly with the Cosmic Force DeFi Smart Modules.
 Make some of the standard game functionality available for 3rd party game developers to connect via Web3 and Unreal Engine 5.

 ### GAMEPLAY:
 Gameplay will include traditional space shoot em up style, challenge stages, land vehicle race/combat and 3rd person direct combat with the aliens.